PreritO/fa2020-frontend-takehome/README.md

 # Founders Fall 2020 Frontend Takehome
+## This is a submission by Prerit Oberai.

 Get a list of foods with their nutritional information from our API and format it into a table using JavaScript, Babel, and React.JS.